Jonathan-Henriksen/CrawlerGame/README.md

 ## Purpose

+#### The Joy of Development
+At its essence, the project is about the passion for coding.
+It offers a platform for others to reference, tinker with, or expand upon.
+It's a reflection of the joy and satisfaction derived from building a project from the ground up and witnessing its evolution.

+#### Continuous Learning
+The development of the game was a journey of continuous learning.
+Each feature, integration, and design decision was a step towards a deeper understanding of .NET development.
+From exploring the capabilities of external tools to mastering internal .NET functionalities, the project embodies the spirit of growth and exploration.

+#### Showcasing Best Practices
-1. **Showcasing Best Practices**: While the project leverages tools like OpenAI and Serilog, its core strength lies in the implementation of best practices and design patterns.
+While the project leverages tools like OpenAI and Serilog, its core strength lies in the implementation of best practices and design patterns.
 The project demonstrates the use of common patterns such as the Command, Factory, and Middleware patterns, among others.
 It's designed to be a reference for developers, illustrating how to effectively structure and organize code in a .NET project.

-2. **Continuous Learning**: The development of the game was a journey of continuous learning.
-Each feature, integration, and design decision was a step towards a deeper understanding of .NET development.
-From exploring the capabilities of external tools to mastering internal .NET functionalities, the project embodies the spirit of growth and exploration.

-3. **The Joy of Development**: At its essence, the project is about the passion for coding.
-It offers a platform for others to reference, tinker with, or expand upon.
-It's a reflection of the joy and satisfaction derived from building a project from the ground up and witnessing its evolution.

 ## Topics